LevSky22/imgur-auto-delete/README.md

 A cross-platform Python tool for bulk deleting Imgur posts with an interactive setup and dry-run support.
 Processes posts in visual order (top-left first) and handles both individual images and albums.

+## Why I built this

+Wanted to delete my images hosted on imgur for privacy concerns and realized there was no bulk delete option other than nuking my account, and the only tool available was a paid tool, so I built this.

-- **Real-world usage**: I successfully processed 500 deletions in a single headless session with no issues
+**Real-world usage**: I successfully processed 500 deletions in a single headless session with no issues.
+Use at your own risk, otherwise use headful.

 ## Features